 - This is a home that was built to last longer than you will!

 SOLD AS IS – there are still some interior finishing touches to be done as my health issues have kept the going slow, but she’s 95+% there, and she’s a beauty!
 If you are interested in finding out more, or would like to arrange a viewing, please contact me via the website.

 For logistical reasons this property is only suitable for people living on the Southern Gulf Islands, SSI and Vancouver Island, or Lower Mainland, BC.
 Please feel free to share this with anyone you feel might have a genuine interest and resources to follow through.
 THANK YOU

 Glorious day at one of the most beautiful places in the world.

-The Supreme Collective website carries the cleanest, purest, medicinal cannabis products I have found, online, anywhere!
-They work with cannabis 'artists'.
-People at the very top of their game, producing exquisite cannabis and CBD oils, edibles, concentrates, tinctures, and topicals; as well as premium grade flowers and hash.
-But it’s not just the quality of the products that sets this company apart; it’s their ethos, and a true passion for compassion, and their dedication to providing the highest quality products, with the best possible support and customer service that sets them apart.
+The Supreme Collective website carries the cleanest, purest, medicinal cannabis products I have found online anywhere!
+They work with cannabis ‘Artists’ – People at the very top of their game,; producing exquisite cannabis and CBD oils, edibles, concentrates, tinctures, and topicals; as well as premium grade flowers and hash.
+But it’s not just the quality of the products that sets this company apart; it’s their ethos, and a true passion for compassion, with a dedication to providing the highest quality products, with the best possible support that sets them apart..

 Today was gorgeous!
 Willow and I took a slow afternoon stroll to the beach at Studies Bay, went for a paddle, and got our toes wet.
 It was too irresistible not to!

-Here’s one of my favourite pics of my little home, taken just a few days ago after the second big snow storm of three we had in a week.
+Here’s one of my favourite pics of my little home, taken just a few days ago after the second big snow storm, of three, in a week.

 It makes it look so cosy and I love the contrast with the white of the snow against the rusted patina and teal roof.